ananya1210/ppl-assignment-ananya1222/README.md

 Documentation is in dist folder.

-TO RUN on UBUNTU:
+To Run on UBUNTU:

-THE COMMAND IS IN THE README.txt IN THE RESPECTIVE FOLDER
+The Command is in the README.txt in the respective folder

 Build System :